KushajveerSingh/KushajveerSingh.github.io/src/content/docs/learning_resources/030_full_stack.md

     -   DHD Trusted Tester Certification
     -   Deque University
     -   r/accessibility
+    -   Problem: with accessibility with math equations (can maybe can extend to chemistry)
+    -   Make a tool like stark to check accessibility with wcag spec and other specs you can find.
 -   Good [posts](https://adrianroselli.com/posts) by Adrian Roselli
 -   JavaScript
     -   Eloquent js [link](https://eloquentjavascript.net/)